brishin/brishin.github.com/_posts/2012-10-30-dynamically.md

 {% include JB/setup %}

-One of the pain points that I discovered while working at my tech internship this year working with [AngularJS](http://angularjs.org/) was that, when delploying AngularJS applications to third party sites where cross-site requests are disallowed to our servers hosting the MVC code.
+One of the pain points that I discovered while working at my tech internship this year working with [AngularJS](http://angularjs.org/) was that, when deploying AngularJS applications to third party sites where cross-site requests are disallowed to our servers hosting the MVC code.

 The solution that I came up with was to dynamically download the templates when the controller code runs using jQuery and JSONP.